-7. After the unions concerned have agreed the terms of the transfer, the essential stages of the procedure are:-
+7. After the employers' associations concerned have agreed the terms of the transfer, the essential stages of the procedure are:-

-- the unions prepare a draft of the instrument of transfer (paragraphs 8-11), and the transferring union prepares a draft of the notice to its members (paragraphs 12-16).
-It is advisable at this stage to discuss the terms of the instrument and notice with the Certification Office and seek informal approval; - (ii) the unions appoint an independent scrutineer to supervise a postal ballot, and an independent person to store, distribute and count the votes (this person may be the scrutineer or some other person whose competence and independence cannot reasonably be called into question); - (iii) the transferring union notifies its members of the scrutineer's appointment; - (iv) the unions submit the final version of the instrument signed as in paragraph 11 below, and the final version of the notice, for the formal approval of the Certification Officer; - (v) the transferring union issues the approved notice to reach members before voting begins on a resolution approving the instrument of transfer (paragraphs 17-23); - (vi) following the voting, the transferring union sends members a copy of the scrutineer's report or notifies them of its contents (paragraph 24); - (vii) if the vote is in favour of transfer, the receiving union adopts (if it has not done so already) any rule changes needed to carry out the transfer (paragraphs 25-26);

-- (viii) the unions apply to the Certification Officer for registration of the instrument; - (ix) the Certification Officer registers the instrument.
-He/She cannot do so until 6 weeks after the instrument (and the necessary accompanying documents - see paragraph 28) are sent to him/her.
+- the associations prepare a draft of the instrument of transfer (paragraphs 8-11) and the transferring association prepares a draft of the notice to its members (paragraph 12-16).
+It is advisable at this stage to discuss the terms of the instrument and notice with the Certification Office and seek informal approval; - (ii) the associations submit the final version of the instrument, signed as in paragraph 11 below, and the final version of the notice, for the formal approval of the Certification Officer; - (iii) the transferring association issues the approved notice to reach members at least seven days before voting begins on a resolution approving the instrument of transfer (paragraphs 17-18); - (iv) if the vote is in favour of the transfer, the receiving association adopts (if it has not done so already) any rule changes needed to carry out the transfer (paragraphs 19-20); - (v) the associations apply to the Certification Officer for registration of the instrument (paragraphs 21-25); - (vi) the Certification Officer registers the instrument of transfer.
+He cannot do so until 6 weeks after the instrument and application are sent to him.
 This is the earliest date on which the instrument can take effect, though it may take effect later if the instrument so specifies.
-If a complaint is made to the Certification Officer, he/she cannot register the instrument until the complaint is finally determined or withdrawn.
+If a complaint is made to the Certification Officer, they cannot register the instrument until the complaint is finally determined or withdrawn.